Learning to spin wool in Oaxaca with a skilled weaver who works for MZ Fair Trade.

 It might be unfair to expect you to already have a passion, hobby, or well-developed interest the first time you have your passport stamped.

-After all, the first time I took a big trip by myself a few months after college graduation, I didn’t have any of those.
-(I probably would have if I had gone to a less conservative and creatively stultifying university, but that’s a tale for another time.)
+After all, the first time I took a big trip by myself a few months after college graduation, I wasn’t a very interesting person.
+(I probably would have been if I had gone to a less conservative and creatively stultifying university, but that’s a tale for another time.)
 All I know is that I arrived to Bonn, Germany to visit my college best friend who was studying there without any objectives at all.

 She was scared of a travel advisory for Germany, so I took the train by myself to Berlin to visit a German friend.
 But he was from Munich, not Berlin, and only took me to what seemed like a cool but very empty bar on a Tuesday night.
 I remember looking around at the Berlin graffiti as we walked home, knowing that there was something very special hidden in the city for people who knew where to look, but I had no idea where to start.
 I told myself that someday I would be back, when I was a more interesting person.